 Have you found yourself in a situation where you needed to identify that you were unclear and clarify what you meant?

-If you found this lesson helpful, you should definitely check out my lesson on clarifying what you heard, asking for repetition, and confirming your understanding.
+If you found this lesson helpful, you should definitely review how to clarify what you heard, ask for repetition, and confirm your understanding.

 Together, these lessons will help you avoid confusion and solve misunderstandings in your conversations with native English speakers, especially in the workplace!